antheagonzalez/hci-production-problems/pp-04/readme.md

 * HCI Guideline One (https://developer.apple.com/design/human-interface-guidelines/ios/visual-design/color/):
 * Describe how you implemented that guideline in your sketch:

+Having the buttons on the form have a different colored text calls the user's attention that the buttons are interactive and have their own important function.
+(They take the user to the next step, complete the order, or cancel the order)

 * HCI Guideline Two (https://developer.apple.com/design/human-interface-guidelines/ios/controls/buttons/):
 * Describe how you implemented that guideline in your sketch: